Hillary Clinton 2016 presidential campaign: Van tour

 Clinton began her campaign by making short trips to early primary and caucus states.
 Immediately following her announcement, she made a two-day road trip in a customized Chevrolet Express van, nicknamed after Scooby-Doo, going from New York to Iowa, and stopping several times along the way, including a much publicized stop at a Chipotle Mexican Grill outside Toledo, Ohio, where Clinton was not recognized by the staff.
 The trip gained considerable media attention and was, according to her campaign, intended as a bit of political theater.

 Clinton responded to very few questions from the press during the first month of her campaign.
 During her visits to early primary and caucus states, she did not hold any formal press conferences, and did not participate in any media interviews.
 On May 19, 2015, after 28 days, Clinton answered some questions from reporters at an event in Cedar Rapids, Iowa.
 Clinton's campaign announced she would make additional stops in Florida, Texas, and Missouri in May and June.

 Kickoff rally

-Clinton held her first major campaign rally June 13, 2015, at Franklin D. Roosevelt Four Freedoms Park on the southern tip of New York City's Roosevelt Island.
+Clinton held her first major campaign rally on June 13, 2015, at Franklin D. Roosevelt Four Freedoms Park on the southern tip of New York City's Roosevelt Island.

 In her speech, Clinton addressed income inequality in the United States, specifically endorsed universal pre-kindergarten, paid family leave, equal pay for women, college affordability, and incentives for companies that provide profit sharing to employees.
 She did not address free trade agreements during the kickoff speech, but made statements the next day suggesting that the current negotiations should be abandoned unless improved.

 The campaign said more than 5,500 people were in attendance, but estimates of crowd size by the press in attendance were less.

 According to John Cassidy, staff writer at The New Yorker, Clinton, up to a point, took a populist tone: